mebusy/notes/dev_notes/Maxq.md

  - a) flat Q learning,
  - b) MAXQ-Q learning without any form of state abstraction
+    - initial values of 0.123, a learn- ing rate of 0.50,
+    - and Boltzmann exploration with an initial temperature of 50 and cooling rates of 0.9996 at MaxRoot and MaxPut, 0.9939 at MaxGet, and 0.9879 at MaxNavigate.
  - c) MAXQ-Q learning with state abstraction
+    - initial values of 0.123, a learning rate of 0.25,
+    - and Boltzmann exploration with an initial temperature of 50 and cooling rates of 0.9074 at MaxRoot, 0.9526 at MaxPut, 0.9526 at MaxGet, and 0.9879 at MaxNavigate.
  - d) MAXQ-Q learning with state abstraction and greedy execution.
+    - same setting with (c)

 These configurations are controlled by many parameters.